She fell for a commonplace student loan forgiveness rip-off. You don’t have to.

 Tatafu was referred to as one of the first listings that got her up in her search.

-How third-party groups prey to your debt
+How third-party groups prey on your debt

 Online romance scams: Read the story of 1 guy who lost $31,000.